danforthcenter/plantcv/docs/photosynthesis_analyze_npq.md

     - mask - binary mask of selected contours
     - bins - number of grayscale bins (0-256 for 8-bit images and 0 to 65,536), if you would like to bin data, you would alter this number (default bins=256)
-    - measurement_labels - labels for each measurement in `ps_da_light`, modifies the variable name of observations recorded
+    - measurement_labels - list of label(s) for each measurement in `ps_da_light`, modifies the variable name of observations recorded
     - label - Optional label parameter, modifies the entity name of observations recorded. (default `label="default"`)
 - **Context:**
     - Used to extract NPQ per identified plant pixel.